zPalworld/zPalWorld-NetCrack/README.md

 ## Entity List

-- This menu displays a list of nearby entities (Players, NPCs and monsters) which you can TP to and/or kill.
+- Displays list of nearby entities (Players, NPCs and monsters)
-- List can be filtered for playeyers and pals.
+- Filter list for players and/or pals
+- Teleport to selected entity
+- Kill entity or set to 1 HP
 - Force Join Guild
-- Set 1 HP
 - 'Mask It' can be used on your player entity to hide player name.

 ## Misc